Volume forms on moduli spaces of d-differentials: Delaunay triangulation

 The duality between the Delaunay decomposition and the Voronoi decomposition can be seen as follows: by construction, it is clear that the set of $i$-cells of the Delaunay decomposition is in bijection with the set of $(2-i)$-cells of the Voronoi decomposition, for $i=0,2$.
 Let $\gamma$ be a Voronoi $1$-cell, and $s$ and $s'$ the Voronoi $0$-cells that are the endpoints of $\gamma$.
 Let $v$ be the holonomy vector of $\gamma$.
 By translating the disc $D(0,\dd_{s'})$ by $v$, we can define a map $\phi: D(0,\dd_s)\cup D(v,\dd_{s'}) \ra M$ which is a local isometry, and sends $0$ to $s$ and $v$ to $s'$.
 The circles $\partial D(0,\dd_s)$ and $\partial D(v,\dd_{s'})$ meet at two points which are mapped to points in $\Sig$.
 The image of the segment between these two points is the Delaunay $1$-cell dual to $\gamma$.

-Subdivide the Delaunay $2$-cells of $(M,\Sig)$ into triangles by geodesics joining the points in $\Sig$, we obtain a {\em Delaunay triangulation} of $(M,\Sig)$.
-The Delaunay triangulations are obviously not unique, but there are only finitely many of them.
+\begin{Definition} A triangulation of $M$ which is obtained by subdividing the $2$-cells of the Delaunay decomposition of $(M,\Sig)$ into triangles is called a {\em Delaunay triangulation} of $(M,\Sig)$. \end{Definition} The Delaunay triangulations are obviously not unique, but there are only finitely many of them.

 Assume from now on that $M$ is a translation surface, that is the metric on $M$ is defined by a holomorphic $1$-form.
 A {\em cylinder} on $(M,\Sig)$ is an open subset $C$ of $M\setminus\Sig$ which is isometric to $(\R/\ell\Z)\times(0,h)$, for some $\ell,h \in \R_+^*$, and not properly contained in a larger subset with the same properties.
 The parameters $\ell$ and $h$ are called the {\em circumference} and the {\em height} (sometimes {\em width}) of $C$ respectively.